-Goal 6: Freeport employs stewardship practices that ensure the ongoing health and vitality of our shores and waters waters Strategy 6.1: Prioritize green infrastructure 6.1.1 Launch a public education and outreach campaign on sustainable landscaping, green infrastructure, and resilient land management practices.
-6.1.2 Implement Low Impact Development (LID) best practices into the land use ordinances and Capital Improvement Plan (CIP).
+Goal 6: Freeport employs stewardship practices that ensure the ongoing health and vitality of our shores and waters

+NACO C Strategy 6.1: Prioritize green infrastructure 6.1.1 Launch a public education and outreach campaign on sustainable landscaping, green infrastructure, and resilient land management practices.
+6.1.2 Implement Low Impact Development (LID) best practices into the Capital Improvement Plan (CIP) and Town operations as comprehensively as possible.
+6.1.3 Review land use ordinances to integrate LID best practices.

-Goal 7: Forests, wetlands, and coastal habitats are protected Strategy 7.1: Permanently conserve land with a focus on biodiversity and connectivity 7.1.1 Update the Freeport Open Space and Public Access Plan (1999).
+Goal 7: Forests, wetlands, and coastal habitats are protected Strategy 7.1: Permanently conserve land with a focus on biodiversity and connectivity 7.1.1 Update the Freeport Open Space and Public Access Plan (1999) to develop a comprehensive and forward-thinking roadmap to protect, enhance, and connect natural spaces for people and wildlife.
 7.1.2 Develop and implement an appropriate tree protection ordinance applying to public and private land that maintains tree cover and values resilience benefits of trees.
-7.1.3 Pursue local, state, and federal funding to achieve the goal of conserving at least 30% of community land by 2030, with an emphasis on collaborating with regional partners to connect preserved land and protect vulnerable ecosystems.
+Collaborate with regional partners to pursue local, state, and federal funding to achieve the goal of conserving at least 30% of community land by 2030, with an emphasis on connecting preserved land and protecting vulnerable ecosystems.